Registration for Study Abroad

 Adjusting to a Different Educational System

 While participating in your study abroad program, you may be surprised by how much free time you have outside of class or you may be unsure of the expectations that your new professors have of their students.
-Many educational systems outside of the United States focus more on a final essay or exam, giving the appearance that there is little to be completed throughout the semester.
+Many educational systems outside of the United States focus more on a final project or exam, giving the appearance that there is little to be completed throughout the semester.
 The expectation is that you will manage your time reading the suggested materials and researching the topics discussed in class.
 Here are some tips that may help you to have a successful academic experience abroad:

 - Although it may not be specifically stated in the syllabus, attendance is important!
 Attend all classes.